jrfondren/getr-mercury/README.md

 ## defects and room for improvement
 - output is in an ad-hoc text format that machine consumers would need to parse manually
-- only `posix_spawn` is used, but fork&exec might be preferred for timings more like a fork&exec-using application
 - this command lacks a manpage
 - 'getr' is probably a poor name
 - kB and ms are always used even when number ranges might be easier to understand in MB or s, or GB or min:s